Antoon Claeissens: Work

 Claeissens painted historical and allegorical subjects, and portraits.
 As the city painter of Bruges he made various works for the city, some of which are still in the Bruges city hall.
 An example is the painting referred to as Mars, surrounded by the Arts and Sciences, vanquishes Ignorance (dated 1605, now in the Groeningemuseum).
 Its original title is not known and its meaning is contested among art historians.
 The city shown in the background of the canvas is Bruges.
 In the center, a man wearing antique armor has his right foot on a lying creature with donkey ears.
 He is surrounded by seven women engaged in various activities (taking measurements on a globe, playing the flute, writing in a book or on a slate...).
 To the right, an eighth woman, carrying a painter's palette and a hand rest is lead towards the group by another man in armor.
 The women in the picture appear to personify the liberal arts, which were the disciplines taught in medieval schools and universities.
-The eight woman personifies painting and the aspiration of the art of painting to take a place among the prestigious group of seven liberal arts.
+The eight women personifies painting and the aspiration of the art of painting to take a place among the prestigious group of seven liberal arts.
 The theme is frequent in the Low Countries in the 16th and 17th centuries.
 Whereas in contemporary compositions of the seven liberal arts, the goddess Minerva takes centre stage, this position is here taken by a male figure.
 If it is Mars, the god of war, then his role is here reversed from traditional depictions which see him as a threat to, rather than a protector of, the arts and crafts.
 These contradictions have given rise to other hypotheses.
 One hypothesis holds that the work conceals a political meaning and evokes the triumph over Protestantism", symbolized by the donkey-eared figure which represents Ignorance.